Hiking the W in Torres del Paine

 Sofia Lake and the Arturo Prat mountain range.

 Today we left Puerto Natales via a ferry style boat into the Última Esperanza Fjord.
 Along the way we passed some of the oldest cattle and sheep ranches in Patagonia.
 These ranches are very isolated even today with only boat access.
 As the ferry headed north there was a colony of hundreds of cormorants, which at first look like penguins, but once they take flight you know they are a different species.
 Then up ahead appearing through the low clouds was Monte Balmaceda and the glacier leading off its eastern side.
-This glacier is in full retreat because of climate change and no longer reaches the fjord as it did in 1980s.
+This glacier is in full retreat because of climate change and no longer reaches the fjord as it did in the 1980s.

 The ferry docked at Puerto Toro.
 From there we hiked to the Serrano Glacier, which is part of the Southern Patagonian Ice Field.
 As I hiked into the woods and next to the lagoon the clouds began to lift and the entire glacier came into view.
 One cannot get onto the glacier and this became obvious as I got within a 100 yards and huge chunk came loose, collapsing into the lagoon with a deafening sound.